Pest Control Technician Training

 - Inspect, crawl and work in sub-areas, basements, and attics of structures

-- Understand integrated pest management (IPM) and use the appropriate methods to treat the pests.
-Operate company vehicles, power sprayers, foggers, dusters, drills, vacuums, and a variety of common hand and power tools and other equipment
+- Operate company vehicles, power sprayers, foggers, dusters, drills, vacuums, and a variety of common hand and power tools and other equipment

 - Perform minor repairs on tools and related equipment as needed